tirea/fwew/README.md

 ### Filter Words by Part of Speech

-Use -p flag followed by the part of speech abbreviation as found in any Na'vi dictionary.
-Most useful in -r=true (reverse lookup) mode to narrow down results when many are returned.
+Use `-p` flag followed by the part of speech abbreviation as found in any Na'vi dictionary.
+Most useful in `-r=true` (reverse lookup) mode to narrow down results when many are returned.

 ```
-fwew -r in -p adp
+fwew -r -p adp in
-fwew -r test -p=vtr
+fwew -r -p=vtr test
 ```

 ### Display Dictionary Version